Academic regalia of Harvard University: Gowns

 Bachelor's degree candidates wear a gown of black cloth, with facings of the same material cut in the bachelor's shape as described by the American Council on Education intercollegiate Academic Costume Code, that is, black worsted stuff with pointed sleeves.
 The master's gown is of the Intercollegiate Code master's pattern, which is black silk, or worsted stuff, with long closed sleeves.

 The doctoral gown is either crimson or black silk, with facings continuing around the yoke in black velvet.
 The sleeves are trimmed with three black velvet bars with pointed ends, and crow's feet befitting the subject.
-The crimson doctoral gown is used for research doctorates (which at Harvard are the Ph.D., Sc.D., S.J.D., Th.D., Ed.D., and DrPH), while professional doctoral degrees such as the J.D. and M.D. use a gown which is all black.
+The crimson doctoral gown is used for research doctorates (which at Harvard are currently the Ph.D., S.J.D., and DrPH and historically the Sc.D., Th.D., and Ed.D.), while professional doctoral degrees such as the J.D. and M.D., along with terminal divinity degrees such as the ThM and MDiv use a gown which is all black.
 Contemporary gowns are not silk, but polyester.
 Also the "crimson" usually purchased by new Ph.D.s is closer to a cherry red.
 Those gowns dating from the 1970s often now appear as pink.

 The gowns all have a crow's-feet emblem on the front, which is a "double crow's-feet" for earned degrees, and a "triple crow's-feet" for honorary degrees (a tradition which, having been abandoned beginning in the 1980s, was restored in 2017).
 This is derived from the use of similar emblems to denote class standing on undergraduate gowns in the early nineteenth century.
 The Harvard regalia deviates from the Intercollegiate Code's standards in that the color of the degree is shown on the crow's-feet emblem instead of on the hood trimming, and the color refers to the school granting the degree rather than the subject of the degree itself.
 The colors are: